madawei2699/myGPTReader/README.md

           <img src="./web/landing/logo/my-gpt-reader-logo-1-removebg.png" data-canonical-src="./web/landing/logo/my-gpt-reader-logo-1-removebg.png"/>
         </td>
         <td>
-          myGPTReader is a slack bot that can read any webpage, ebook, video(YouTube) or document and summarize it with chatGPT.
-It can also talk to you via voice using the content in the channel.
+          myGPTReader is a bot on Slack that can read and summarize any webpage, documents including ebooks, or even videos from YouTube.
+It can communicate with you through voice.
         </td>
     </tr>
   </tbody>